BryceAudio/UnityAutoQ/README.md

 1. Create your form as usual to your liking

-2. Create a new section at the end of your form, populate it with one single, short text answer question - we'll call it ID
+2. Create a new section at the end of your form, populate it with one single, short text answer question - we'll call it ID.
+   I also added in a response validation to ensure.
+   Note: Do not allow users to skip this section, Forms will not record the ID.

 3. Go to the top and click the three dots icon, then click 'Get pre-filled link'

 4. Find the ID question and put anything in the text box.
 Click 'Get Link' then copy it. you will get this: forms/d/e/1FAIpQLSfutmvWX2NzKnRHnjO4H8R4_Zat_tISDhEK5cZL3BkkNi-bZg/viewform?usp=pp_url&entry.315461126=THIS

 5. This is your URL.
-Delete everything after the equals sing, this is where you put what you'll pre-populate the answer with
+Delete everything after the equals sign, this is where you put what you'll pre-populate the answer with